demharters/dtc-expTechniques-nanopore/exercise.md

 # Genome assembly by alignment/mapping of nanopore reads to a reference

-In this exercise we introduce a simple pipeline for the alignment of Nanopore sequencing data to a known reference sequence.
-It is by no means a comprehensive guide but should be viewed as a resource for first time users.
+## Summary
-Important aspects such as quality control of the initial dataset and the usage of quality scores in the alignment are not covered.
+In this exercise we introduce a simple pipeline for the alignment of Nanopore sequencing data to known reference sequences.
+You will learn how to work with Linux, run genome alignment tools and analyse alignments.

-Software:
+### Software
 - [poretools](https://github.com/arq5x/poretools) (Toolkit for working with Nanopore data)
 - [LAST](http://last.cbrc.jp) (Alignment software for long reads)
 - [samtools](http://www.htslib.org) (A suite of programs for interacting with HT sequencing data)